gmgu/paper_review/README.md

   - The paper empirically shows that H3 outperforms S4, and that H3 performs as good as attention models.
   - This is the first work that well adapted SSM to natural language tasks.

+#### Mamba
+- Gu and Dao, "Mamba: Linear-Time Sequence Modeling with Selective State Spaces
+  - This paper proposes a Selective State Space model, called Mamba, which has a structure combining H3 and gated MLP.
+  - The idea is to add a model functionality of selective copying.
+This leads the model to work better for long seqeunces than other models inclusing H3 and Transformers.
+  - Somehow, Mamba has lower perplexity than Transformers of the same size.
+At the same time, it has better latency and throughput.
+Mamba uses slightly more memory than Transformers with FlashAttention, where both FlashAttention and Mamba uses linear space.
+  - Mamba will be the next Transformers.

 ### Multimodal (text, image) Model and Data